Wild Alaskan Company

 A Retro Baked Dish of Fish and Canned Soup

-Inspired by a recipe from my grandmother’s collection, this Pacific halibut casserole — or hotdish, depending on where you live in the country — is the ultimate comfort food.
-The tender Pacific halibut, creamy rice, crunchy celery, and buttery bread & almond topping will leave you satisfied, and nostalgic for the homemade family meals of your childhood.
+Inspired by a recipe from my grandmother’s collection, this fish casserole — or hotdish, depending on where you live in the country — is the ultimate comfort food.
+The tender pieces of white fish, creamy rice, crunchy celery, and buttery bread & almond topping will leave you satisfied, and nostalgic for the homemade family meals of your childhood.
 Serve it with a green salad or steamed vegetables for a balanced weeknight dinner, or bring it to a neighbor or friend who could use a hug in the form of a meal.

 Be sure to put the rice on first, so that you can prep the rest of the ingredients while it’s cooking.
 Once it’s in the oven, sit back, relax and let the aromas whet your appetite.